methmind/hookpe/README.md

 *   **Hidden Section**: Payload is written to a temporary file within an NTFS transaction.
 A memory section is created from it, and then the transaction is rolled back.
 The file disappears from the disk, but the section remains valid in RAM.
 *   **API Hooking**: Uses the **Radiance** library to splice the `NtOpenSection` kernel function.
 *   **Load Substitution**: When attempting to load a legitimate decoy DLL (`nevermore.dll`), the hook intercepts the call and substitutes it with the hidden payload section.
+*   **Native Loader Benefits**: Unlike Manual Mapping, this technique leverages the native Windows Loader.
+This means the OS automatically handles complex tasks like CRT initialization, TLS callbacks, and dependency resolution, ensuring unrestricted stability and functionality of the injected payload.

 ## Technical Details